Cody Bellinger Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.7 K/9, which ranks 16th in the league.
+- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff ranks 19th in the league.

-- The Mariners' 3.29 team ERA ranks sixth across all league pitching staffs.
+- The Mariners' 3.17 team ERA ranks fifth across all MLB pitching staffs.

-- Mariners pitchers combine to allow the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Mariners allow the third-fewest home runs in baseball (six total, 0.5 per game).

-- The Mariners will send Castillo (1-0) to the mound to make his third start of the season.
+- Flexen (0-1) gets the starting nod for the Mariners, his second this season.

-- The right-hander last pitched on Wednesday against the Los Angeles Angels, when he threw 5 2/3 scoreless innings while giving up two hits.
+- In his last appearance on Wednesday, the righty threw five innings against the Los Angeles Angels, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.